balsedie/trilomorph/README.md

   * press the "commit changes..." button which will open a small window
   * press "propose changes" button.
 The github page will now have the heading **"Comparing changes"**.
   * press "Create pull request".

 After pressing the button the github page will now have the heading **Open a pull request**

-  In this page you will have a field where you have to
+In this page you will have a [field](https://docs.github.com/assets/cb-33734/mw-1440/images/help/pull_requests/select-bar.webp) where you have upload the following files:

 - [ ] upload the picture file

+  <sup>Please note that the maximum size for images is 10MB</sup>

 - [ ] upload the landmark file

+  <sup>After uploading both files the filed should look like this.</sup>

 ### Wait for file revison and acceptance
 - [X] select the specimen